 Woodstock is a somewhat small town located in the state of Connecticut.
-With a population of 7,860 people and just one neighborhood, Woodstock is the 111th largest community in Connecticut.
+With a population of 8,221 people and two constituent neighborhoods, Woodstock is the 110th largest community in Connecticut.

-Unlike some towns, Woodstock isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Woodstock are a mix of both white- and blue-collar jobs.
-Overall, Woodstock is a town of professionals, sales and office workers and managers.
-There are especially a lot of people living in Woodstock who work in office and administrative support (14.33%), management occupations (13.93%) and teaching (10.87%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Woodstock is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Woodstock is a town of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Woodstock who work in office and administrative support (14.22%), management occupations (12.52%), and business and financial occupations (10.18%).

 Because of many things, Woodstock is a great place for families with children to consider.
 First of all, many other families with children live here, making Woodstock a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Woodstock has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
-Finally, Woodstock’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.
+Finally, Woodstock’s overall crime rate is lower than average for the country.